More Than 60 Security Cases Opened in East Azerbaijan; 10 Involve Espionage Charges

 Under international humanitarian law, medical facilities, educational institutions, humanitarian facilities, religious sites, and emergency service centers are among the many objects that maintain special protected status and are afforded special protection.
 In the past 24 hours, HRANA has preliminarily recorded the following cases:

-• A building at Iran University of Science and Technology (Tehran)
+• Sharif University of Technology (Tehran)

 3. Civilian Casualties